How To Move Raw Files From Lightroom To Photoshop

 Lightroom was designed primarily as a raw image editor, but it can also work with non-raw files (JPEG, TIFF and PSD files).
 However, in this tutorial, we'll look specifically at raw files.
 There's a slight but important difference between moving raw and non-raw files from Lightroom to Photoshop, so we'll cover non-raw files in the next tutorial.

-This tutorial is Part 8 in our Opening Images into Photoshop series.
+This is lesson 8 of 10 in Chapter 2 - Opening Images into Photoshop.
 Let's get started!

 Step 1: Make Your Initial Image Adjustments In Lightroom